zhangxyleon/csc_301_docker_flask/README.md

 #Enhancements
-Basically, I think Lighting designer is another work that is strongly connected to blocking.
+Thoughts：Basically, I think Lighting designer is another work that is strongly connected to blocking.
 With this app they can tell their design and thoughts to stuffs and directors easily and stuffs can follow these instruction to put light.
 Just some modifies of this web app can make it a great light blocking app. actors change to different kind of light.
 Lighting designer can assign these light into blocks with accrate time.
-Everything can be show directly and dynamically.
+Everything can be show directly and dynamically.<br />
+implement：I provide a example of JSON used for light blocking of one script.In 'main.py', there are prototypes of  a get call and a post call for light blocking.

 #link
 https://zhan2158xy.herokuapp.com/actor.html